dboatengg/solutions-to-leetcode-problems/README.md

-# Solutions to Leetcode Problems
+# Solutions to Leetcode and Codewars Problems

-These are the solutions of my JavaScript implementations for various LeetCode problems.
+These are the solutions of my JavaScript implementations for various LeetCode and Codewars problems.

 ## Folder Structure